Master of Architecture

 Architectural design studios are the center of the MArch program.
 Faculty in the Design discipline group provide the core of the professional education through the studio program.
 Studios begin with a 'core' sequence of three studios, followed by three 'option' studios and culminating with a design thesis.
 The great majority of students enter the program and graduate in 3.5 years.
-A small number of students who have completed a four-year undergraduate degree in architecture at another school, may be admitted with advanced entry to the program and graduate in 2.5 years.
+Students with extensive and sophisticated undergraduate architectural education may be granted Advanced Placement in the professional MArch Program at the discretion of the Admissions Committee.
+All applicants apply to the full MArch 3.5 year program, and the faculty will decide upon admission if a student can complete the program in 2.5 years.
 There is no MArch 2 program at MIT.
 Those with a first professional degree may be interested in the 2-year post-master's program, the Master of Science in Architectural Studies (SMArchS).

 The pedagogical approaches that faculty bring to the teaching of architectural design derive both from their years of professional (often award-winning) practice and from their engagement with design research within the environments at MIT and beyond.
 The 'core' sequence of studios is structured to provide students with an intense and immersive experience in the contemporary discipline of design, where the understanding of drawing, geometry, representation and fabrication is integrated with classes that bring a core understanding of building technology and sustainability, architectural culture and precedent, urban theory and computation in architecture.
 During this three-semester sequence, students work through a series of exercises of increased complexity which form the launching pad for further investigative design studies in the option studios.